 OVERALL RISK : MEDIUM

-Havana is a city which is not considered too dangerous, and travelers should behave as in any other major city.
+Havana is a city that is not considered too dangerous, and travelers should behave as in any other major city.
 Local authorities are doing their best to protect tourists from criminals since the city depends on tourism.
-Cuban police is everywhere, so you do not have to be afraid of criminals during the daytime.
+Cuban police are everywhere, so you do not have to be afraid of criminals during the daytime.
 Harsh prison sentences for crimes against tourists make the city even safer.

 TRANSPORT & TAXIS RISK : MEDIUM

 Due to the existence of unlicensed taxis, always use radio taxis that you call from a hotel.
 When renting a car, which can be interesting, you should pay attention that Havana has many one-way roads.
 Official taxis may be expensive, but they are the safest way of traveling around the city.
 If you decide to ride a scooter, wearing a helmet obligatory.

 Tourists should be aware of the constant increase of hi-tech items theft and not boast of the latest technology in public places.
 Thieves have so well developed strategies to rob you, so you need to be careful.
 In comparison to other cities in terms of pickpocketing in Latin America, Havana can be considered safe, but your belongings should never be left unattended.
 Bag-snatchers operate everywhere, especially in Old Havana, on public transport and at major tourist sites.